pranavkrish2005/DynamicProgramming/README.md

 # DynamicProgramming
-This repository is for learning and coding dynamic programming.
+This repository is for learning and coding dynamic programming problems.